 Prior to joining ManpowerGroup, Marcy led sustainability and corporate responsibility at ArcelorMittal, the world’s largest steel and mining company.
 There, she led a team responsible for developing the first Integrated Report in the steel industry in the Western Hemisphere, and was part of the global team responsible for creating ArcelorMittal’s sustainability initiative centered around its 10 sustainable development outcomes.

-Prior to joining ArcelorMittal, Marcy spent nearly a decade in the nonprofit industry, working and consulting for organizations including WomenVenture, Pillsbury United Communities, Women Thrive, Lucile Packard Children’s Hospital, the University of Cambridge and others.
+Marcy’s background also includes nearly a decade in the nonprofit sector, working and consulting for organizations including WomenVenture, Pillsbury United Communities, Women Thrive, Lucile Packard Children’s Hospital, the University of Cambridge and others.
 She led and advised annual and capital campaigns ranging from $3 million to $4 billion.
-She is also the founder and former CEO of a women’s career development initiative that attracted more than 1 million women to its services from 2012-2014 and the author of the book “You Know Everybody!
+She was also the founder and CEO of a women’s career development initiative that attracted more than 1 million women to its services from 2012-2014 and the author of the book “You Know Everybody!
 A Career Girl’s Guide to Building a Network That Works.”

-Marcy is the Chair of the Chicago Board of Directors for Step Up Women’s Network, a Trustee at the Chicago Architecture Foundation, and a member of the Board of Directors for the Girl Scouts of Greater Chicago and Northwestern Indiana.
-She received her undergraduate degree in Political Science from the College of Saint Benedict and is currently completing the Northwestern University Kellogg School of Business’ Executive MBA program.
+Marcy is a proud Board member for numerous organizations including Chicago Architecture Foundation, Step Up and Girl Scouts of Greater Chicago and Northwestern Indiana.
+She received her undergraduate degree in Political Science from the College of Saint Benedict and her MBA from Kellogg School of Management at Northwestern University.